HTML: All Elements from HTML 3.2 to XHTML 2.0

 Thanks for all links.
 What do you think - what will be used in future - xhtml 2.0 or maybe html 5 ?

 pozycjonowanie, HTML 5.
-Even though XHTML 2 could be “the better” markup language, HTML 5 will be both easier to adopt and implement.
+Even though XHTML 2 could be “the better” markup language, HTML 5 will be easier to implement and use.

 Interesting, do you have any post regarding HTML 5?